Hazard symbol

-Hazard symbols or warning symbols are recognisable symbols designed to warn about hazardous or dangerous materials, locations, or objects, including electromagnetic fields, electric currents; harsh, toxic or unstable chemicals (acids, poisons, explosives); and radioactivity.
-The use of hazard symbols is often regulated by law and directed by standards organizations.
-Hazard symbols may appear with different colors, backgrounds, borders, and supplemental information in order to specify the type of hazard and the level of threat (for example, toxicity classes).
-Warning symbols are used in many places in lieu of or addition to written warnings as they are quickly recognized (faster than reading a written warning) and more commonly understood (the same symbol can be recognized as having the same meaning to speakers of different languages).
+Hazard symbols are universally recognized symbols designed to alert individuals to the presence of hazardous or dangerous materials, locations, or conditions.
+These include risks associated with electromagnetic fields, electric currents, toxic chemicals, explosive substances, and radioactive materials.
+Their design and use are often governed by laws and standards organizations to ensure clarity and consistency.
+Hazard symbols may vary in color, background, borders, or accompanying text to indicate specific dangers and levels of risk, such as toxicity classes.
+These symbols provide a quick, universally understandable visual warning that transcends language barriers, making them more effective than text-based warnings in many situations.

+List of standardized hazard symbol systems

-List of common symbols
+Examples of common symbols

 Tape with yellow and black diagonal stripes is commonly used as a generic hazard warning.
 This can be in the form of barricade tape, or as a self-adhesive tape for marking floor areas and the like.
 In some regions (for instance the UK) yellow tape is buried a certain distance above buried electrical cables to warn future groundworkers of the hazard.

 Generic warning symbol

 On roadside warning signs, an exclamation mark is often used to draw attention to a generic warning of danger, hazards, and the unexpected.
-In Europe, this type of sign is used if there are no more-specific signs to denote a particular hazard.
+In Europe and elsewhere in the world (except North America and Australia), this type of sign is used if there are no more-specific signs to denote a particular hazard.
 When used for traffic signs, it is accompanied by a supplementary sign describing the hazard, usually mounted under the exclamation mark.

 This symbol has also been more widely adopted for generic use in many other contexts not associated with road traffic.
-It often appears on hazardous equipment or in instruction manuals to draw attention to a precaution, when a more-specific warning symbol is not available.
+It often appears on hazardous equipment, in instruction manuals to draw attention to a precaution, on tram/train blind spot warning stickers and on natural disaster (earthquake, tsunami, hurricane, volcanic eruption) preparedness posters/brochures—as an alternative when a more-specific warning symbol is not available.

 Poison symbol

 The skull-and-crossbones symbol, consisting of a human skull and two bones crossed together behind the skull, is today generally used as a warning of danger of death, particularly in regard to poisonous substances.

 The symbol, or some variation thereof, specifically with the bones (or swords) below the skull, was also featured on the Jolly Roger, the traditional flag of European and American seagoing pirates.
 It is also part of the Canadian WHMIS home symbols placed on containers to warn that the contents are poisonous.

 In the United States, due to concerns that the skull-and-crossbones symbol's association with pirates might encourage children to play with toxic materials, the Mr. Yuk symbol is also used to denote poison.

+This symbol has also been more widely adopted for generic use in many other contexts not associated with poisonous materials.
+It used for denoting number of dead victims caused by natural disasters (e.g. earthquakes) or armed conflicts on event infographics.